Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Notification to an issuer of an amount to be loaded to a prepaid account’s available balance.

 ## Local Area Network
-Communications network within an organization; local area networks connect various hardware devices together within a building or plant via a continuous cable or through the use of an in-house voice/data telephone system.
+Communications network within an organization; local area networks (LAN) connect various hardware devices together via a network cable or wi-fi.
 Local networks do not rely on external public or private communications services, although they may connect to them in order to transfer information across long distances.

 ## Local Totals
 Summary Data accumulated at the merchant’s device.

-## Longitudinal Redundancy Check (LRC)
+## Longitudinal Redundancy Check
-A verification value that ensures that no data have been lost in the stripe reading process.
+A Longitudinal Redundancy Check (LRC) is a verification value that ensures that no data have been lost in the stripe reading process.
 The LRC is equivalent to a check digit of the entire track, including the control characters.

 ## Lost Card
 A bank card that has been reported to the credit issuer as lost or misplaced by the cardholder of record.

-## Longitudinal Redundancy Check
-Longitudinal Redundancy Check (LRC) is a verification value that ensures that no data have been lost in the stripe reading process.
-The LRC is equivalent to a check digit of the entire track, including the control characters.

 ## Luhn Check
 The Luhn algorithm or Luhn formula, also known as the "modulus 10" or "mod 10" algorithm, is a simple checksum formula used to validate credit card numbers.

 ## Magnetic Stripe
 A stripe of magnetic information affixed to the back of a plastic credit (or debit/EBT) card.
 The magnetic stripe contains essential customer and account information.
+See also [Track I/II](#).

-## Magnetic stripe payment
+## Magnetic Stripe Payment
 A payment made with a traditional card that has a magnetic stripe on the back.
 Also referred to as a swipe payment.

-## MAID
+## Mastercard Assigned ID
-MasterCard Assigned ID - An identifier assigned by MasterCard to identify a specific merchant who is registered with MasterCard for specific fees, special interchange treatment, or participation in select acceptance programs.
+Mastercard Assigned ID (MAID) is an identifier assigned by Mastercard to identify a specific merchant who is registered with Mastercard for specific fees, special interchange treatment, or participation in select acceptance programs.

 ## Mail/Telephone Order Transaction
 The Mail/Telephone Order Transaction (MOTO) is a purchase of goods or services where the cardholder is not present at the point of sale.